 Listening to a sermon helps you stay connected and hopeful in a higher being that you may believe in.
 It may bring you peace and remind you of your beliefs.
 Meditating is also a great form of stress release that may help you:

-By staying home, you're helping to contain the spread of the coronavirus.
+By staying home and practicing social distancing, you're helping to contain the spread of the coronavirus pandemic.
 Isolation and quarantine are big factors in terms of starving out the disease.
-Reducing the movement of people has a great effect in reducing those getting infected and is collective effort of everyone in the United States.
+Reducing the movement of people has a great effect on reducing those getting infected and is a collective effort of everyone in the United States.